Austria paves way for Slim Telekom Austria takeover

 "The question of Carlos Slim's overtaking us and whether it is by only two or three percentage points or whether he goes above 50 (percent) is actually a secondary question," said Kelmer, who is also chairman of Telekom Austria.

-Telekom Austria shares, which have been buoyed by takeover speculation as well as optimism for the sector, closed up 0.68 percent at 6.487 euros, slightly outperforming the Stoxx European telecoms sector index .SXKP.
+Telekom Austria shares, which have been buoyed by takeover speculation as well as optimism for the sector, were down 0.9 percent at 6.383 euros by 1400 GMT, in line with the Stoxx European telecoms sector index .SXKP.

-America Movil's stock was down 1.6 percent at 1744 GMT, double the decline posted by Mexico's IPC blue-chip share index

 Austria, through its OIAG holding company, is the biggest shareholder in the former state telecoms monopoly, with just over 28 percent.
 America Movil holds just under 27 percent.